FIRE Introduction

 Interested in applying to FIRE?
 The application can be found on the FIRE Guidelines page.
 Additional freelancer-related resources can be found here.

 Note: Applicants will automatically receive periodic e-newsletters on the issues, and anyone else wishing to receive them may sign up here.
-FIRE does not collect or store any person's contact information for any purpose besides dissemination of the e-newsletters, except where it secures the person's permission to do so.
+For more information, see our Privacy Policy.